My Terminal Setup, Explained

 alias dcd="docker compose down"

-wipe is clear but it also flushes the scrollback buffer.
-Regular clear just moves your prompt to the top of the screen โ if you scroll up, all the previous output is still there.
-Sometimes I want a truly blank terminal.
+wipe is clear but it flushes the scrollback buffer too.
+Regular clear just moves the prompt to the top โ scroll up and all previous output is still there.
+Sometimes you want a truly blank terminal.
 The printf '\e[3J' escape sequence handles that.

 FZF (Fuzzy Finder)

-FZF replaced the default Ctrl+R history search and Ctrl+T file picker for me.
-The built-in Zsh history search is functional but limited โ it only matches from the beginning of the command.
-FZF does fuzzy matching, so if you type "docker" it shows every command containing "docker" anywhere, ranked by relevance.
+Replaced the default Ctrl+R history search and Ctrl+T file picker.
+Built-in Zsh history search matches from the start of the command only.
+FZF does fuzzy matching โ type "docker" and it shows every command containing "docker" anywhere, ranked by relevance.

 export FZF_DEFAULT_OPTS='--height 40% --layout=reverse --border --color=dark'